Why ask the horse to lower his head?

 To the right --> you can see a horse before he was ridden and lunged in the stretch and just one year after.
 The musculature in his top line was weak.
 He did not have the right 'carrying' muscles to support the rider.
 His haunches were not round and muscular.
 His abdomen was sagging and the base of his neck was under developed.
 The after picture shows the same horse who was only ridden and lunged in the stretch.
 He was not asked to do high level collection.
 Just the stretching exercises at an active pace allowed the horse to put on the correct muscles.
 As a result, he will stay sound for longer and be able to do his job as a riding horse better.

-Lessons cost $35 and are either a half hour private, a 45 minute semi-private or a one hour group session.
+Lessons are either a 30 minute private, a 45 minute semi-private or a one hour group session.

 Private one hour sessions cost $75